arushidhillon/CS370/doc/technical/technical.md

 - `urls.py` holds the paths to matching functions in views.py
 - `views.py` holds views where views are Python functions or classes that receive a web request and return a web response.

+## media/documents
+In the database, this is where the documents will be stored.

+## media/profile_pics
+In the database, this is where the profile pictures of the users will be stored.